 Our disaster relief focus is on responding to reduce human suffering from natural disasters like hurricanes and earthquakes and help set the stage for long-term recovery.

 We are poised to direct U.S. military forces to help a nation in the aftermath of a disaster.
 Any such mission is in support of U.S. Agency for International Development/Office of U.S Foreign Disaster Assistance (USAID/OFDA), which serves as the lead U.S. federal agency for foreign disaster relief efforts.
 Support must be requested by the host nation.
-Under our direction, U.S. military forces – and their unique capabilities -- support the comprehensive U.S. government disaster response approach led by USAID/OFDA.
+Under our direction, U.S. military forces support the comprehensive U.S. government disaster response approach led by USAID/OFDA.

 In the past few years, we have commanded U.S. forces numerous times as they helped partner nations in dire need.
-The most significant recent operation was Operation Unified Response in 2010, which saw Joint Task Force-Haiti lead a force of about 22,000 troops, more than 30 ships and 300 aircraft which provided life saving assistance and delivered/distributed millions of pounds of food and water following a massive earthquake that struck Port au Prince, Haiti.
+The most significant recent operation was Operation Unified Response in 2010.
+Following a massive earthquake that struck Port au Prince, Haiti, more than 22,000 U.S. troops, 30 ships and 300 aircraft supported the international effort to save lives, deliver/distribute millions of pounds of food and water, restore vital infrastructure and assist long-term recovery efforts.

 Humanitarian Assistance Activities